bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Over here on my script, the first thing I\'m going to do is create a variable called **pagetop** and this variable is undefined at this moment.
-I\'ve created a variable **pagetop** and then I\'m going to create an **EventListener** and the **EventListener** in this case is going to go on the window object.
+Over here on my script, the first thing I&apos;m going to do is create a variable called **pagetop** and this variable is undefined at this moment.
+I&apos;ve created a variable **pagetop** and then I&apos;m going to create an **EventListener** and the **EventListener** in this case is going to go on the window object.
 I can actually do **window.addEventListener**, so I can listen for events for the window, and I can listen for scroll.
-Scroll a bit and then I\'m going to run a function when the scroll event happens.
+Scroll a bit and then I&apos;m going to run a function when the scroll event happens.

-Okay, so we\'ve got a function that\'s going to run here and what I want to do here is I want to take **pagetop** and update its value it started out as no value at all.
+Okay, so we&apos;ve got a function that&apos;s going to run here and what I want to do here is I want to take **pagetop** and update its value it started out as no value at all.
 But update the value of **pagetop** to be equal to **window.pageYOffset**.
-We\'re going to set it to that and then I\'m going to console log out **pagetop**.
-For now, just so we can kind of see what\'s going on as we\'re scrolling the page.
+We&apos;re going to set it to that and then I&apos;m going to console log out **pagetop**.
+For now, just so we can kind of see what&apos;s going on as we&apos;re scrolling the page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 421.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">